T4 (Channel 4): Later years

 Initially broadcast only on Sundays, the success of T4 saw the strand subsequently extended to include a Saturday block.

 In more recent years, T4 had provided Channel 4 a broadcast window of programmes that are also broadcast in primetime slots on E4, such as The Big Bang Theory.
 In addition, following Channel 4's acquisition of terrestrial broadcast rights to The Simpsons, the series began to feature regularly within T4.
 Friends featured regularly within T4 until Channel 4 relinquished the rights to the sitcom in 2011.

 Until 25 March 2012, T4 aired on Channel 4 both Saturday and Sunday.
 To make way for the introduction of Sunday Brunch in March 2012, T4 Sunday was later moved to run on E4.
 T4 Saturday remained on Channel 4 and some programmes that previously appeared within the T4 block, such as The Simpsons, remained on Channel 4 on Sunday afternoons.

+Closure of T4

 Vernon Kay, Dermot O'Leary, Miquita Oliver and Alexa Chung returned for the last show on 29 December 2012 alongside current presenters Matt Edmondson, Nick Grimshaw, Jameela Jamil, Georgie Okell and Will Best.